onkanat/web-serial-plotter/README.md

 ## Contributing

 Ideas, issues, and pull requests are welcome.
-If you’re testing with specific hardware, please share device details and sample output so we can improve defaults and parsing.
+If you're testing with specific hardware, please share device details and sample output so we can improve defaults and parsing.

 ## License